kristapsdz/rpki-client/README.md

 ```

 Most Linux systems additionally need `-lresolv` for `LDADD`.
+Contrarily, FreeBSD only needs `LDADD="-lssl -lcrypto"` as the required
+libraries are in the base system.

 Next, you'll need the */var/cache/rpki-client* directory in place.
 It must be writable by the operator of **rpki-client**.